“Anyone who spends a little time learning to find and use wild food will soon understand what I mean:

 Donning gloves to pick nettles I can do.
 But battling through a forest of Japanese Knotweed, and pulling rushes out of a little swampy lake?
 I was a little hesitant about what we’d be eating (and wondering if I should have brought an emergency supply of ‘normal’ food!)
 But I was with Britian’s foraging expert, so I decided to stop thinking and just enjoy the journey.

-A few weeks ago I went on a wild food weekend in Kent (when I stopped off at The Goods Shed.)
+A few weeks ago I went on a wild food weekend in Kent.

 What is wild food?
 Wild food is food that you forage from the natural environment – eating wild plants that grow around you.
 Although you might imagine this resulting in lots of grassy-tasting salads, in reality, you can cook with wild food just like any storebought vegetable – with delicious results.